slangmgh/nims/README.md

 2. With libffi: nim c -cc:gcc -d:release -d:nimcore -d:nimHasLibFFI nims.nim

 Feature list:
-1. It is fast, just like real nrpl.
+1. It is fast, just like real repl.
-2. Robust than "nim secret", nim secret is very easy to crash.
+2. Much robust than "nim secret", nim secret is very easy to crash.
 3. Support all the function of nimscript.
-4. It support libffi, so some importc works.
+4. Support libffi, so some importc proc works.
 5. Input script auto indent.
 6. Multi-line code paste should work.
 7. With "-cache" option, input script can be auto save/load.